-Specialize your engineering physics degree by choosing a concentration in engineering—controls, electronics, power systems, material science, mechanisms and machines, or thermo-fluid systems.
-Or, work with a professor to select a set of advanced engineering electives that reflect your particular interest.
+Our engineering physics program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology and is structured to develop engineers with a solid foundation of core courses to provide a broad technical background.
+Specialize your degree by choosing a concentration in engineering in controls, electronics, power systems, material science, mechanisms and machines, and thermo-fluid systems, or work with a faculty member to select a set of advanced engineering electives that reflect your particular interests.